 Tokyo Metropolitan government allocated funds for the Olympic a total of 400 billion Japanese yen or over 3.6 billion US dollars.
 But because of some additional expenses, the budget raised to 600 billion Japanese yen or over 3.67 billion US dollars.
 The sources of funds include the contributions, sponsors, licensing, ticket sales and others.
 And the expenses include transportation, security, technology, games operation, communications, marketing, and other expenditures.
 Considering they laid out an enormous amount of money, you will understand how huge this event is.

 Construction of the Venue

 There will be two zones of venues.
 The Heritage Zone located within the central business area of Tokyo has seven sports venues.
 It is the same zone from the 1964 summer Olympics.
-The other venues are in Tokyo Base Zone that excellently located in the vicinity of Tokyo Bay, southeast of the Olympic Village will cater 15 games.
+The other venues are in Tokyo Base Zone that excellently located in the vicinity of Tokyo Bay, southeast of the Olympic Village will cater to 15 games.

 After demolishing the National Stadium in Shinjuku which was used for the 1964 Olympics, a new stadium is being built until the expected due date.
 This stadium is to be used for the opening and closing ceremonies as well as being the venue for the track and field, Paralympics and football events.

 The Japan Sports Council announced Kuma and the Taisei Corporation to design and construct the said facility.
 The reconstruction of the new stadium began in October 2016 and expected to be completed by November 2019.
 Afterward, it will be handed over to the International Olympics Committee for some preparations and test events.
 Having a new name as The New National Stadium with the capacity ranges from 68,000 to 80,000 seats.

 Aside from the National Stadium, eleven new venues are being constructed.
 As a result, the total cost for the construction of the venues could exceed 25 billion US dollars.